-5.2 Typical Qualifications and Survival Periods of Representations and Warranties
+5.2 Typical qualifications and survival periods of representations and warranties

-In Danish M&A transactions the wording of the representations and warranties typically specify whether they are qualified by what the party providing the representations and warranties knew or reasonably should have known.
+In Danish M&A transactions, the wording of the representations and warranties typically specify whether they are qualified by what the party providing the representations and warranties knew or reasonably should have known.

-Notably, important qualifications are frequently to be found in the definition of the "seller's/buyer's knowledge".
-The relying party will prefer that the group of persons includes board of directors, management, counsels, etc., while the other party will prefer to narrow the group down to as few as possible.
+Notably, important qualifications are frequently to be found in the definition of the 'seller's/buyer's knowledge'.
+The relying party will prefer that the group of persons includes the board of directors, management, counsels and so on, while the other party will prefer to narrow the group down to as few as possible.

 The party relying on the representations and warranties will naturally prefer that no additional qualification be made.
-However, the party providing the representations and warranties will typically seek to qualify them by wording such as "to the best of the seller's/buyer's knowledge", sometimes modified by the common follow-up line "having made due and proper inquiries".
+However, the party providing the representations and warranties will typically seek to qualify them by wording such as 'to the best of the seller's/buyer's knowledge', sometimes modified by the common follow-up line 'having made due and proper inquiries'.